w3c/a11y-review/.github/ISSUE_TEMPLATE/add-a-review-comment--pending-discussion-by-apa-wg.md

 ---
 name: Add a review comment (pending discussion by APA WG)
 about: For use by APA reviewers to propose issues that will be raised against another spec after discussion with the APA WG.
 title: Short_but_informative_title_here
-labels: pending
+labels: pending, agenda+
 assignees: ''
 ---